-One of the new features in Windows 10/8 is it’s Explorer Ribbon.
+One of the useful features of Windows 10 OS is its Explorer Ribbon.
 But not all users will like that feature.
 I was searching for this option and finally figured out to disable the ribbon in Windows File Explorer.
 In this article, I’ll share this tip.

-You can always use the small arrow in the top right corner of Explorer, to hide, show the ribbon – or use CTRL+F1, but if you wish to, you can permanently disable Windows Explorer with Ribbon interface, using Group Policy settings if you do not like it.
+You can always use the small arrow in the top right corner of Explorer, to hide, show the ribbon – or use CTRL+F1, but if you wish to, you can permanently disable or minimize Explorer Ribbon interface, using Group Policy settings if you do not like it.

 Always start Explorer with Ribbon minimized